Cocoa Prices Higher After Selling Off Last Week

 Continue Reading Below

-Cocoa for March recently traded up 1.99% to $1,845 a ton on the ICE Futures U.S. exchange.
+Cocoa for March settled up 2.6% at $1,856 a ton on the ICE Futures U.S. exchange.
 On Friday, cocoa for March fell 5.1% to end at $1,809 a ton--the worst close for the most actively traded cocoa contract since May 3.

 "I don't see much more downside--the liquidation has calmed," said Peter Mooses, senior market strategist for RJO Futures in Chicago.
 "We took out some lows on Friday and then it's bouncing back a little bit today."